SadiaMou007/react_query/README.md

 }
 ```

-- `getNextPageParam` function is the 3rd argument of `useInfiniteQuery`.
+- Diff 2: `getNextPageParam` function is the 3rd argument of `useInfiniteQuery`.
 Whatever we return from the getNextPageParam function will be used as the pageParam argument whenever the next page is fetched.
 Argument `lastpage` is the last fetched page and `pages` is the previously fetched pages.
 ```
 const issuesInfiniteQuery = useInfiniteQuery( ['issues', org, repo],